vaminator/vamtb/README.md

   --help                  Show this message and exit.

 Commands:
-  autoload      Check vars having autoloading of morph Each morph is then... checkdep      Check dependencies of a var checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency convert       Convert tree to var. dbs           Scan vars and store props in db dump          Dump var meta.json dups          n2 dup find multiconvert  Convert directory tree of directory trees to vars. noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta.
+  autoload      Check vars having autoloading of morph checkdep      Check dependencies of a var checkdeps     Check dependencies of all var files. checkvars     Check all var files for consistency convert       Convert tree to var. dbs           Scan vars and store props in db dotty         Gen dot graph of deps dottys        Gen dot graph of deps, one per var dump          Dump var meta.json multiconvert  Convert directory tree of directory trees to vars. noroot        Remove root node stored in pose presets printdep      Print dependencies of a var from reading meta.